 Faculty-led, arthroscopy sessions on utilizing cadaveric extremity specimens.
 Sessions help familiarize residents with the use of arthroscopic cameras, tools, implants and techniques.

-A week-long session where residents work alongside with orthopaedic faculty to practice various surgical approaches and procedures on cadaveric specimens.
+A week-long session where residents work alongside with orthopedic faculty to practice various surgical approaches and procedures on cadaveric specimens.
 In this low-risk and safe environment, residents obtain a fully hands-on experience to learn the critical thinking and surgical techniques to achieve reproducible surgical outcomes.
 Previous sessions have included total hip arthroplasty, intramedullary femoral nail placement, total shoulder arthroplasty, distal radius plate fixation, trigger finger releases, and more.